CloudDevDan/app-modernization-markmap/README.md

 ## 🔍 What Is Microsoft App Modernization (CAF)?

-The **Microsoft App Modernization** framework is an adoption scenario within the Cloud Adoption Framework (CAF) that helps organisations modernise their applications for the cloud using a structured, phased approach.
+The **App Modernization Guidance for Azure** is an adoption scenario within the Cloud Adoption Framework (CAF) that helps organisations modernise their applications for the cloud using a structured, phased approach.

 This guidance is organised into seven key stages: